-- The current Executive Directors have been elected in a manner that has achieved the balance described above. - The role of Executive Directors does not end with referring and explaining proposals as the representative of each division.
-They also contribute to active debate, proper decision-making, and supervision of execution through objective, constructive opinions coming from different perspectives of each Executive Director. - 2 Policy on election of Independent Outside Directors and Independent Outside Audit & Supervisory Board Members (Principle 3.1. iv, 3.1.v, 4.7, 4.8, 4.9)
+- The current inside Directors have been elected in a manner that has achieved the balance described above. - The role of inside Directors contribute to active debate, proper decision-making, and supervision of execution through objective, constructive opinions coming from different perspectives of each inside Director beyond their own responsibilities. - 2 Policy on election of Independent Outside Directors and Independent Outside Audit & Supervisory Board Members (Principle 3.1. iv, 3.1.v, 4.7, 4.8, 4.9)

-Stating their unreserved opinions from an independent perspective, Independent Outside Directors and Independent Outside Audit & Supervisory Board Members guide Board of Directors debates in the proper direction for success in global competition that does not follow the same line of discussion proposed by internal Corporate Directors.
+Stating their unreserved opinions from an independent perspective, Independent Outside Directors and Independent Outside Audit & Supervisory Board Members guide Board of Directors debates in the proper direction for success in global competition that does not follow the same line of discussion proposed by inside Directors.

-From the aforementioned

-perspectives, Independent Outside Directors and Independent Outside Audit & Supervisory Board Members shall have:
+From the aforementioned perspectives, Independent Outside Directors and Independent Outside Audit & Supervisory Board Members shall have:

 - Knowledge of global business

 - Broad insight into related industries

 - · An extensive network of personal contacts

 - Social perspectives

-- Objectivity from capital market and other perspectives
+- · Objectivity from capital market and other perspectives

 - Knowledge of finance and accounting

-- Broad legal knowledge
+- Broad legal affairs and risk management knowledge